 It uncovers the stories of the French Protestants (Huguenots) who invested their lives and resources to establish the first colonies in the Atlantic Provinces (Acadia), Quebec and Ontario (New France).

 It exposes the reason why this marble frieze represents stories of the persecution of the Huguenots, which started under Francis I and continued under all but one king.

-Under him, not only did the Huguenots gain lasting freedom of worship (which ended after he died), but the freedom to travel and invest in trade.
+Under Henry IV, not only did the Huguenots gain lasting freedom of worship (which ended after he died), but the freedom to travel and invest in trade.
 Canada was forged out of the fires of persecution.

 In God’s Providence, the Huguenots had a small window of opportunity for 12 years, which gave them freedom to engage in trade in the New World.
 Their stories are bound up in that frieze which is found over the left doorway of the House of Commons, and displays two figures – King Francis I of France, and King Louis XIV of France.

 This Canadian History program is the first of its kind.
 It is told by telling STORIES through video lessons.

 In order to trace God’s hand in the settling of Acadia and New France (Atlantic Provinces , Quebec and Ontario) by the Huguenots, we needed to dig further back into the 1500’s to France and the Reformation.